Chapter 2: A Point Of View

 But who is it?
 Is it me?
 Or is it the other person?
 Or is it a bit of both of us?
 Intuition tells me that it is 100% the other person and that I am dead.
 This suggests that the bounding surface that separates the conscious entity I know as "me" from the "outside world" must be at, or within, the outer surface of my brain.

 As I look at my hands typing on the keyboard of my computer, I have the sense that they are some distance away from "me", although I have full control over them.
 My sense of where I am, relative to my hands, is in my head just behind my eyes.
 It is also the point from where I hear sounds.
 Nevertheless, I cannot pin-point "my" position exactly.

 I do not think that "I" am located at any precise point within my head.
 Rather, I sense that the conscious entity that is "me" is somehow distributed throughout my brain.
 I have the strong feeling that "I" am almost the width of my head and from just below the top of my head to just above the roof of my mouth.
 The whereabouts of the "conscious me" within my head is therefore somewhat fuzzy.

-On the other hand, I also sense that the network of 200,000 million interconnected neurones, arranged in their various topologies, that make up my brain isn't "me" either.
+On the other hand, I also sense that the network of 200,000 million interconnected neurons, arranged in their various topologies, that make up my brain isn't "me" either.
 It is just a vast biological computing device hosting representative models both of the "outer world" (which includes my body) and my inner thoughts (my personality, my character, my philosophy, my knowledge and my wisdom).

 Am "I" My Mind?